-The Eczema Center at San Tan Allergy and Asthma is the first comprehensive eczema treatment center in Arizona.
+The Eczema Clinic at San Tan Allergy and Asthma is the first comprehensive eczema treatment clinic in Arizona.
 Our board certified physicians have extensive knowledge in the diagnosis and treatment of eczema and have high rates of success in achieving disease response and sustained improvement.
 Because of the complexity involved in treating eczema, our expertise plays a critical part in monitoring and carefully adjusting the therapeutic approach to provide the best outcome for our patients.

 We provide a comprehensive evaluation and therapies tailored to each patient’s individual needs.
 We also specialize in the diagnosis and treatment of conditions often associated with eczema including contact dermatitis, viral and bacterial skin infections, food allergy, environmental allergy, and asthma.

-The Eczema Center Services
+The Eczema Clinic Services

 - A partnership between the patient, family, and the eczema team

-- Expertise in difficult to manage eczema and related diseases
+- Expertise in difficult to manage eczema and related diseases.

 - Comprehensive testing and challenges where needed, including: